roldanbob/roldanbob.github.io/index.md

 ```
        CREATE USER 'ownclouduser'@'localhost' IDENTIFIED BY 'PASSWORD';
 ```
+  Substitute the username and password that you want to ownCloud to use to access the database.
 Be sure to save this name and password for later reference.

 1. Type the following command to  assign user permissions:
 ```